St. Patrick High School (Portland, Michigan): Athletics

 The Shamrocks of St. Patrick School field teams in football, volleyball, girls basketball, boys basketball, cheerleading, softball, baseball, boys golf, boys bowling, girls bowling, cross country and track & field.
 These teams are part of the Michigan High School Athletic Association (MHSAA).

 The girls' basketball team program has won six Class D State Championships (1994, 1995, 1996, 1999, 2000 and 2002).
 The program also features six runner-up finishes (1978, 1982, 1988, 2003, 2004 and 2006).
 The football program at St. Patrick experienced great success in the 1990s.
 Led by Coach Chris Schrauben, the Shamrocks won a Division 8 State Championship in 1992, as well as the Division 8 State Runner-Up honors in 1991 and 1997.

+The Shamrocks won a 8 man state championship in 2025.

 Baseball is another sport in which the Shamrocks have experienced consistent success.
 Since taking Division 4 State Runner-Up trophies in 1971, 1973, 1993 and 2016, the Shamrocks have established a highly competitive program under St. Patrick alum Bryan Scheurer, making appearances in the state quarterfinals in both 2009 and 2010 and earning a semifinal berth in 2010.
 The Shamrocks won their first baseball state title in 2017, with a 6-2 victory over Hudson under St. Patrick alum Bryan Scheurer.